 This event occurs daily, every 1 day(s).

 Evening shows begin at 8 p.m.; matinees begin at 3 p.m.
-Show subscriptions are available and include priority seating, exclusive events and discounted pricing.
-Tickets range from $20-$73; all tickets are $35 two hours before a performance.
+Show subscriptions are available and include priority seating, exclusive events, and discounted pricing.
+Tickets begin at $42; all tickets are $35 two hours before a performance.
 For purchase information, visit www.GulfshorePlayhouse.org or contact 866-811-4111.

-Free pre-show discussions take place Nov.
-18 and 21 and Dec.
-9, 16, and 19, where Gulfshore Playhouse artistic staff lead conversations about themes and topics related to the production.
-Audience members can also dig deeper following the show with a Curtain Conversation on Nov.
-25.
+Free pre-show discussions take place Jan.
+13, 16, 27, and 30, where Gulfshore Playhouse artistic staff lead conversations about themes and topics related to the production.
+Audience members can also stick around for post-show conversations on Jan.
+17 and 20.

-Gulfshore Playhouse is passionately committed to enriching the cultural landscape of the region by producing professional theater to the highest artistic standards and providing unique educational opportunities to diverse groups of people in a spirit of service, adventure and excitement.
-The Playhouse’s work is inspired by a belief in the magic of theater to expand the imagination, challenge the senses, provoke discussion, and revitalize in audiences an understanding of their common humanity.
+Gulfshore Playhouse is passionately committed to enriching the cultural landscape of our region by producing professional theatre to the highest artistic standards and providing unique educational opportunities to diverse groups of people in a spirit of service, adventure, and excitement.
+The Playhouse’s work is inspired by a belief in the magic of theatre to expand the imagination, challenge the senses, provoke discussion, and revitalize in its audiences an understanding of our common humanity.
 This belief drives the care with which Gulfshore Playhouse treats its artists, audiences, students, staff, and members of the greater community.

 This focus is also at the core of its newest endeavor – the creation of a cultural landmark facility in downtown Naples.
-Plans are currently underway for the new Gulfshore Playhouse Theatre and Education Center at Goodlette-Frank Road and First Avenue South, which will include two theaters and an education wing to support programming for children, adults and families.
+Plans are currently underway for the new Gulfshore Playhouse Theatre and Education Center at Goodlette-Frank Road and First Avenue South, which will include two theatres and an education wing to support programming for children, adults, and families.

 For more information about Gulfshore Playhouse, visit www.GulfshorePlayhouse.org or call 239-261-PLAY (7529).